 Old Montreal is one of the famous tourist attractions in the city, it contains some lovely buildings from the 17th till the 19th centuries and a lot of these buildings you will find that it is now either are hotels, restaurants or even shops.

-You can explore the old part of the city while walking, there you will find the beautiful Notre Dame Basilica, walking in Saint Paul Street and visiting Bonsecours Market.
-At night, you can have a wonderful dinner at one of the restaurants that are lined in the streets of the old part.
+You can explore the old part of the city while walking.
+You will find the beautiful Notre Dame Basilica, Saint Paul Street, and Bonsecours Market there.
+At night, you can have a wonderful dinner at one of the restaurants lined in the streets of the old part.

 Joseph Oratory

-St. Joseph Oratory is located near Mount Royal Park and it was dedicated to Canada’s patron saint.
-It is such a beautiful structure with a huge dome built in a Renaissance style in 1924.
-There was a small chapel built in 1904 by Brother Andre and his tomb is in one part of the sanctuary in the original chapel.
+St. Joseph Oratory is located near Mount Royal Park and was dedicated to Canada’s patron saint.
+It is a beautiful structure with a vast dome built in a Renaissance style in 1924.
+Brother Andre built a small chapel in 1904; his tomb is in one part of the sanctuary in the original chapel.

 La Grande Rou de Montreal

-One of the attractions that you would love to visit is located at the Old Port and it is 60 meters high and from the top, you can see a fascinating view of Old Montreal and that includes the Jacque Cartier Bridge, the Saint Lawrence Seaway, and the old Expo site and see more large spaces.
+One of the attractions you would love to visit is the Old Port.
+It is 60 meters high, and from the top, you can see a fascinating view of Old Montreal, including the Jacque Cartier Bridge, the Saint Lawrence Seaway, the old Expo site, and more large spaces.

 Montreal Botanical Garden